 Traditional wine cellars.

-The beauty of a traditional wine cellar is in the richness of the materials you choose.
-We craft your cellar using more sought after woods in the industry, such as; walnut, redwood, mahogany, oak, and imported European beech.
-These natural woods construct a warm, inviting space for your home, restaurant or business.
+The beauty of a traditional wine cellar is in the richness of the materials you choose, whilst working to maintain that classic theme of the cellar.
+We assess the space and materials surrounding your proposed cellar site and suggest materials for your cellar that will enhance the space, using more sought after woods in the industry, such as walnut, redwood, mahogany, oak, and imported European beech.
+These natural woods are of the highest quality and create a warm and inviting feel to your cellar.

 Much more than a wine cellar.

 Traditional wine cellars don’t always have to store wine.
 Restaurants, country clubs and homeowners are transforming their wine rooms into spaces to entertain.
-If this is what you envision, consider looking at your cellar’s functionality such as; seating, lighting, sound, glassware and cooling system, to make your guests feel more welcomed.
+If this is what you envision, consider looking at your cellar’s functionality such as seating, lighting, sound, glassware and cooling system, to make your guests feel more comfortable and entertained.